 Ministry of Consumer Affairs, Food and Public Distribution (MoCAF&PD)

-Department of Food and Public Distribution (DoFPD), Madhya Pradesh
+Department of Food and Public Distribution, Government of Madhya Pradesh

-Department of Women in Child Development, Government of Madhya Pradesh
+Department of Women and Child Development, Government of Madhya Pradesh

 Darshana Mahila Kalyan Samiti